-Option Description Formula • For the TotalTime statistical category, the group of actions or statuses in progress for a particular ConnID yields a one second increment to the statistic for each second of the group's existence.
+Option Description Formula (continued) C,R Formula (continued) For the CurrentNumber statistical category, when either of the following conditions is true, Stat Server increments the statistic: An action or status with a particular ConnID starts.
+There are no actions or statuses in progress for the same ConnID.
+When the action or status with the particular ConnID ends, Stat Server decrements the statistic only if there are no more actions or statuses in progress for that ConnID.
+If the action is either not call-related or not durable, Stat Server ignores this action in statistic calculations.
+For the TotalTime statistical category, the group of actions or statuses in progress for a particular ConnID yields a one second increment to the statistic for each second of the group's existence.
 Where the statistic's Subject is other than DNAction, Stat Server immediately reflects this increment in the statistical value.
 Where Subject=DNAction, Stat Server updates the statistic's value in a stepwise fashion, incrementing the statistic when the oldest action belonging to group of actions ends.
-If an action is neither call-related nor durable, Stat Server ignores the designation of DistByConnID for that action.
-Notes: If you use the DistByConnID qualifier, you must list it first among the Formula values in the following format: Formula=DistByConnID, Stat Server recognizes the following aliases for DistByConnID: • DistinguishByConnID • DCID Any filtering that may be used in conjunction with a statistic, such as the designation of a MediaType, is applied prior to Stat Server's processing of DistByConnID.
+If an action is either not call-related or not durable, Stat Server ignores this action in statistic calculations.
+Notes: • If you use the DistByConnID qualifier, you must list it first among the Formula values as such: Formula=DistByConnID, Stat Server recognizes the following aliases for DistByConnID: DistinguishByConnID DCID Any filtering that might be used in conjunction with a statistic, such as the designation of a MediaType, is applied prior to Stat Server's processing of DistByConnID.
+Default Value: No default value Valid Values: DCID, <custom formula=""></custom> Changes Take Effect: When Stat Server restarts.
 Description Specifies a description for this stat type.
 Specifying this option is discretionary; Stat Server ignores any value that you set for this option.
-Default value: No default value Valid value: String of fewer than 256 characters
+Default Value: No default value Valid Values: String of fewer than 256 characters Changes Take Effect: When Stat Server restarts.